Twenty-Eighth International Conference of Europeanists

 Green gradualism surrenders the pace and nature of structural transformation to oligopolistic (institutional) capital, accommodating its systemic (ESG-based) greenwashing.
 By reducing the question of state capacity to “How can I get BlackRock/Allianz to finance my decarbonization revolution?” it reinforces a neocolonial extractivism that treats the Global South as generators of financial yield and consumers green technologies.
 Finally, it legitimizes the privatization of public goods, rendering new areas of social life ripe for financialization.
 The truly democratic alternative, however paradoxical, is a Big Green State that intervenes and directly organizes the low-carbon transition.

-Daniela Gabor is a Professor of Economics and Macrofinance.
+Daniela Gabor (speaker) is a Professor of Economics and Macrofinance.
 She researches central banking, green macrofinancial regimes, and money.
 She is on the Editorial Board of the Review of International Political Economy, and tweets @Daniela Gabor

 “Is Climate Change Good for Democracy?”